How Much Does Welding School Cost in Arkansas?

 comprehensive welding program details

-You’ll pay $19,500 for the full 26-week Pipe & Structural Combo, which covers tuition, books, tools, and materials plus a non-refundable $100 registration fee at enrollment.
+The full 26-week Pipe and Structural Combo costs $19,500 and covers tuition, books, tools, and materials.
+A non-refundable $100 registration fee is due at enrollment.

-The program runs 910 clock hours (80 classroom, 830 hands-on) and requires a 100% safety-test score plus passing all visual weld inspections and destructive bend tests to graduate.
+The program runs 910 clock hours: 80 in the classroom and 830 hands-on.
+To graduate, you need a 100% score on the Safety Test, plus passing grades on all visual weld inspections and destructive bend tests.

 Total Program Cost

-Explore student loans and scholarships to reduce upfront cost, and request an itemized equipment list from the school so you can shop strategically and avoid unnecessary purchases.
+Explore student loans and scholarships to reduce upfront costs.
+Ask the school for an itemized equipment list so you can shop strategically and skip unnecessary purchases.

 Graduation Requirements

-Because safety and workmanship are non-negotiable in pipe and structural welding, the program requires you to score 100% on the Safety Test, pass visual weld inspections and destructive bend tests, and keep no more than twelve unexcused absences over the 26 weeks; additionally, you must maintain at least a 75% on all other exams to graduate.
+Safety and workmanship are non-negotiable in pipe and structural welding.
+The program requires a 100% score on the Safety Test, passing visual weld inspections and destructive bend tests, and a minimum 75% on all other exams.

-You’ll follow a skills checklist tied to program accreditation, so each procedure is documented and verified.
-Visual inspection and destructive bend results must meet code-based acceptance criteria before you move on.
+You’ll follow a skills checklist tied to program accreditation.
+Each procedure is documented and verified.
+Visual inspection and destructive bend results must meet code-based acceptance criteria before you advance.

-Attendance is tracked daily; exceed twelve unexcused absences and you risk remediation or dismissal.
-Graduates in good standing get job placement assistance and lifetime brush-up training, preserving your competency and marketability.
+Attendance is tracked daily.
+Exceed twelve unexcused absences and you risk remediation or dismissal.
+Graduates in good standing receive job placement assistance and lifetime brush-up training, keeping your skills current and your resume competitive.

 Financial Aid, Scholarships, and Funding Sources